ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-33.md

 ```

 <info-box>
 	Please note that **import paths for top-level plugins such as {@link module:list/list~List}, {@link module:list/listproperties~ListProperties}, {@link module:list/todolist~TodoList}, etc. remain the same**.
-If you are not sure what import path you should use, you can always browse the [source code on GitHub](https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-list/src) that corresponds to the contents of the package on npm.
+If you are not sure what import path you should use, you can always [browse the GitHub source code](https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-list/src) that corresponds to the contents of the package on npm.
 </info-box>

 ### Additional dependencies in CKEditor 5 Collaboration Features

-{@link builds/guides/development/dll-builds DLL builds} support was introduced for collaboration features.
-As a result, some imports, plugin requirements and cross-package dependencies had to be changed to allow for the new building process.
+The {@link builds/guides/development/dll-builds DLL builds} support was introduced for collaboration features.
+As a result, some imports, plugin requirements and cross-package dependencies have changed to allow for the new building process.

-From now on, additional plugins will be required, when following CKEditor 5 collaboration features are added to the editor:
+From now on, additional plugins will be required, when the following CKEditor 5 collaboration features are added to the editor:

 * **{@link module:track-changes/trackchanges~TrackChanges}** will also require adding {@link module:comments/comments~Comments} to the list of the editor plugins:

 	```js
 	// ❌ Old imports:
 	import TrackChanges from '@ckeditor/ckeditor5-track-changes/src/trackchanges';
 	// ✅ New imports:
 	import TrackChanges from '@ckeditor/ckeditor5-track-changes/src/trackchanges';
 	import Comments from '@ckeditor/ckeditor5-comments/src/comments';